chromaui/chromatic-docs/monorepos.md

 ### Combine multiple projects into a single Storybook

-A common approach that works well for many teams is to combine multiple subproject's Storybooks into a single master Storybook.
-When you run Chromatic on the master Storybook you test all stories in a singe Chromatic project.
+A common approach that works well for many teams is to combine multiple subproject's Storybooks into a single Storybook.
+When you run Chromatic on the principal Storybook you test all stories in a singe Chromatic project.

 For example, you could write in your `.storybook/main.js`: